LIGHTHOUSE CLI

 Materialization Model

-- resolves the canonical title from front matter, heading, or filename
+- resolves the canonical title from front matter, headings, LaTeX title commands, or filename

 - reads